Frequently Asked Questions (FAQ)

 Where is my polling place?

-All in-person polling locations are listed on our Where to Voter In-Person web page.
+All in-person polling locations are listed on our Where to Vote In-Person web page.
 Note that emergencies and other issues may result in a change in the location of some polling places on any given election.
 An up-to-date list of polling places will be maintained on the web page, and voters affected by changes will be informed by written letter and through on-site signage in the days before the election.

 What time do the polls open and close?